-(M4) Urban Green Stormwater Infrastructure: Philadelphia's 21st Century Plan for Watershed Management and Community Revitaligation CM | 1.50; Additional \$10 fee required MINIMUM of 12 registrations; MAXIMUM of 30 registrations.
-This is a walking tour.
-The Philadelphia Water Department has implemented the Green City, Clean Waters program, a 25-year commitment to manage stormwater from one-third of the impervious surfaces in the city.
+(M4) Urban Green Infrastructure: Stormwater Management as a Tool for Community Engagement CM | 1.50; Additional \$40 fee required MINIMUM of 12 registrations; MAXIMUM of 30 registrations.
+The Philadelphia Water Department has implemented the Green City, Clean Waters program, a 25-year commitment to manage stormwater from onethird of the impervious surfaces in the city.
 This tour highlights successes during the first years of this innovative program.
-First, stormwater planters highlight how civic groups, with the help of PWD maintenance grants, maintain the beauty and functionality of Green Stormwater Infrastructure (GSI).
+First, stormwater planters highlight how civic groups, with the help of PWD maintenance grants, maintain the beauty and functionality of Green Stormwater Infracstructure (GSI).
 Then, a porous green street showcases how the City worked with residents to solve localized flooding issues.
 Finally, a green school focuses on using GSI as a tool for environmental education for students and the community.
-AMY LIU, Philadelphia Water Department MEG MALLOY, Philadelphia Water Department JESSICA NOON, AICP, Philadelphia Water Department MAGGIE WOOD, Philadelphia Water Department All mobile workshops require an extra fee to cover transportation and other logistics.
-Mobile workshops will be cancelled if sufficient participation is not reached.
-Please wear comfortable clothing and shoes suitable for walking.
-Please arrive 15 minutes prior to sign in and complete waivers.
+AMY LIU, Philadelphia Water Department MEG MALLOY, Philadelphia Water Department JESSICA NOON, AICP, Philadelphia Water Department MAGGIE WOOD, Philadelphia Water Department